 - A computer screen

 - Phone or tablet camera

-You do not need to have a storage card in your camera to live stream (only if you want to make a local recording).
+For live streaming, you do not need to have a storage card in your camera.

 Audio sources may come from a lapel, handheld, or USB microphone, or from an audio file.
 If you run your microphone signal through your camera, the audio will come embedded in your video source, which means they will arrive together through one cable.
 This is a very common way to capture audio.

 Always be mindful of the background music in your live stream because online video platforms can monitor and flag copyrighted content.
 You may receive a copyright violation or even be banned from streaming.

 In order to start streaming online, you will need to capture the signal from your audio and video sources.
 Most video sources today use HDMI™ or SDI outs for external connection.
 Both HDMI™ and SDI cables are able to carry embedded audio along with video.
 If you are using a computer with software encoder to stream, then simply connecting a camera to a computer using an HDMI™ or a SDI cable will not work.
 You will need an intermediary device called a capture card.
 A capture card (like AV.io HD for example) connects to the camera on one side, and to the computer over USB on the other, capturing exactly what the camera “sees”.
 Most hardware encoders, on the other hand, come with internal capture cards, so you can connect video sources directly.
 We will talk more about streaming software and hardware below.

 Not all cameras are created equal when it comes to live streaming.
 For example, certain cameras relay all the display UI overlays (i.e. battery indicator, crosshairs, histograms, etc) along with the video signal.
 We have a (continuously updated) list of camera models that offer a “clean signal” and work well for live streaming.
 You can find that list here.